UPDATE: 3 August 2023

 Since the 1970’s the EU member states have aimed towards the creation of a single patent that covers all the member states.
 Below we will see how the Unitary Patent System was developed and which is the current state of the project.

 Why has a European unitary patent been developed?

-Unitary patent would make it possible for applicants to protect their invention in all participating countries by submitting a single patent application and without the need to validate the patent in each country once it is granted.
+Unitary patent allows applicants to protect their invention in all participating countries by submitting a single patent application and without the need to validate the patent in each country once it is granted.

-Thus, unitary patent protection would make the existing European system simpler and more affordable for inventors by eliminating complex validation requirements and by drastically limit expensive translation requirements in participating countries.
-This could stimulate research, development, and investment in innovation.
+Thus, unitary patent protection makes the existing European system simpler and more affordable for inventors by eliminating complex validation requirements and by drastically limit expensive translation requirements in participating countries.
+This intends to stimulate research, development, and investment in innovation.

-Finally, the unitary patent system would allow more effective litigation of patents across Europe through an Agreement creating a Unified Patent Court.
+Finally, the unitary patent system allows more effective litigation of patents across Europe through an Agreement creating a Unified Patent Court.

 When did the project start?